milchchan/Apricot/README.md

 ## Features

-* Building User Interface with WPF on .NET Core
+* Building User Interface with WPF on .NET
 * Generating messages based on machine leraning
 * Describing an character using flexible character markup language